fengjliu/learning/thinking/desktopApp.md

    create all services such as IO.file. task. serilize/deserisze created data layer implement foundation of event/function binding
-2. for example:
+    for example:   QT and MFC
-   QT and MFC
+2. all desktop framework should provide a library of UI controls,including layout, edit, control.. all GUI object has a hierarchy of objects like tree